griffpatch/CPCYorkPP/pages/prayer.md

 +	We will not give teaching
 + We will always minister to you in pairs for accountability and safety

 NB.
-Our full guidelines are posted in our secure resources area
+Our full guidelines are posted in our secure resources area.